blambov/cassandra/Trie_memtable_next.md

 # TODOs

+- Complex columns should not have a marker if they don't have cells.

 - Test `!includeCoveringDeletions`, also add it to tailTrie, and move `dropDeletions` to `RangeState`

 - Try putting the upserters etc. in the InMemoryTrie itself.
 Or a mutator class that we make on top of it (which could